openebs/website/src/data/pages/privacy-policy.md

 Personal information we collect

 Our web servers collect technical information relating to visitors to our site, including the Internet protocol (IP) address used to connect your computer to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system, and platform.
 We also collect information about your visit, including pages you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page, and any phone number used to call our customer service number.
-This information may be aggregated to measure the number of visits, average time spent on a Site, pages viewed, etc. We use this information to measure the use of our site and to improve the content we offer.
+This information may be aggregated to measure the number of visits, average time spent on a site, pages viewed, etc. We use this information to measure the use of our site and to improve the content we offer.
 We may share anonymized experiential information or other data with third parties on an aggregated basis without the use of any information that personally identifies you.
 We will combine this information with the information you give to us and the information we collect about you.
 We will use this information and the combined personal information for purposes set out in this Privacy Policy (depending on the types of information we receive).

 ### Do we use cookies?